singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 14	}
 ```

-This works. ls it efficient,  though?Take a look at the  runtime of this code.
+This works.
+Is it efficient, though?
+Take a look at the  runtime of this code.

 The  runtime is O(p + k²), where p is the  size of the  original string and k is thelnumber of character sequences.
 For example, if the  string  is aabccdeeaa,  then there are  six characte  sequences.
 It's slow because string concatenation operates in O(n² ) time  (see StringBuilder on pg 89).